mpaviotti/mpaviotti.github.com/_posts/2022-11-10-fixed-points-CCS.markdown

 {% endhighlight %}

-Is this a problem ?
+Is this a problem?
 No, this is not a problem because `y id` is the infinite computation.
 In other words, sends the unit element to $$\bot$$.
 But since Haskell functions need not to be strict, I can send the $$\bot$$ element in `Empty` to `One ()`.
 So this map is not an isomorphism.